 Choose the Path Less Traveled.
 Choose the Path of a Peacebuilder.

-“How will YOU change the world?” is the challenging question that confronts every student who enters the reception area of the School of Global Studies at Oklahoma State University.
+“How will YOU change the world?” is the challenging question that confronts every student who enters the reception area of the School of Global Studies at OSU.
 It also resonates with the Dambach Fellowship Founders’ Council.
 The Dambach Peacebuilder Endowed Fellowship is awarded to students whose response to the challenge is to become Peacebuilders.
 Donors to the Fund may respond to the challenge by helping develop and support those students.

 The "Mind" of a Peacebuilder